beegee-tokyo/WisBlock-Sensor-For-LoRaWAN/README.md

 ### _REMARK_
 When using PlatformIO, the libraries are all listed in the **`platformio.ini`** and are automatically installed when the project is compiled.
 When using Arduino IDE all libraries need to be installed manually using the Arduino Library Manager.

-### _IMPORTANT_
-When using Arduino IDE the library for the RAK1903 OPT3001 light library needs to be manually installed from https://github.com/beegee-tokyo/ClosedCube_OPT3001_Arduino.
-This is a version of the library that supports different I2C bus.
-The original ClosedCube OPT3001 library installed with the Arduino IDE library manager will be throwing a compilation error when used.

 ----